M

 How do you integrate 21st-century skills into your Business English lessons?

-Integrating 21st-century skills into your Business English lesson plans might sound like a daunting task, one that requires a great deal of extra time and energy, but it doesn’t have to be, with a little reverse engineering.
+Integrating 21st-century skills into your Business English lessons might sound like a daunting task, one that requires a great deal of extra time and energy, but it doesn’t have to be, with a little reverse engineering.

 Begin with your context: What are the needs of your students?
 Where in the world are they going to be entering the workforce?
 What kinds of jobs are they going to be seeking?
 What is going to be expected of them in their roles?